 Marketing metrics are crucial to your marketing campaigns.
 After all, how else can a company know if its marketing efforts are in the right direction?
 Conversion cost or cost per conversion is one such marketing metric.
 In this article, we will discuss the same.

 When it comes to marketing, timing is essential.
 As a result, businesses need to be proactive in making changes at the right time.
-That's where these marketing metrics come in.
-There are several vital metrics companies measures.
+That’s where these marketing metrics come in.
+There are several vital metrics companies measure.
 And the cost per conversion is one of them.

 It is a metric that can help you get a better return on your marketing investments.
 But what is conversion cost or cost per conversion?
 Read on to find answers to all your questions.

 Here is a table of contents to summarize the main point we will cover in this article:

 - What Is Conversion Cost or Cost Per Conversion (CPC)?